-You can break it down very easily: If there are more pixels than brightness levels, banding can occur.
+It can be broken down quickly: If there are more pixels than brightness levels, banding can occur.

-Let’s take a look at how a colorful image is put together.
-We have three channels – red, green and blue.
-Each of these channels has up to 256 levels.
-So 256 * 256 * 256 different pixel values are possible.
-Different pixel values mean that they differ in luminance, hue or color saturation.
+To understand this, let’s take a look at how a colorful image is put together.
+A colorful image has three channels: red, green, and blue.
+Each of these channels has up to 256 levels, resulting in 256 * 256 * 256 different pixel values.
+These values differ in luminance, hue, or color saturation.

-In our example we have the same value on all 3 channels because it is a black and white picture.
-So only 256 values available.
-The first dot (the brighter one in the middle of the picture) has an RGB value of 78, the second dot an RGB value of 28, the distance is 452px.
-In purely mathematical terms this means: 50 steps to 450px, so every 9px the value should change by one step.
-That should in theory still be a clean gradient with invisible levels – but it is not.
+For instance, in our example, the image is black and white with only 256 possible values.
+The first dot has an RGB value of 78, and the second dot has an RGB value of 28.
+The distance between them is 450 pixels.
+In purely mathematical terms, this means 50 steps to 450px, so every 9px, the value should change by one step.
+This means that in theory, there should be a clean gradient with invisible levels, but that is not the case.

-These holes are breaks in the tonal values which show up as problematic gradients.
+These holes are breaks in the tonal values, which show up as problematic gradients (=banding).

 Problems caused by compression

-To understand why banding can happen when uploading to the web, we shortly and superficially deal with the JPEG algorithm.
-How are pictures compressed?
+Problems can be caused by compression as well.
+To understand why banding can occur when uploading to the web, let’s briefly examine the JPEG algorithm.

 - Compression by conversion to the YCbCr color model

-The image is not saved as RGB channels (red-green-blue) but as Y-Cb-Cr (luminance, blue-yellow, red-green).
-While the luminance channel is stored in full resolution, the other two are calculated smaller.
+Images are not saved as RGB (red, green, blue) channels but as Y-Cb-Cr (luminance, blue-yellow, red-green).
+The luminance channel is stored in full resolution, while the other two are calculated smaller.
 So that looks very simplified as follows:

 The RGB image is decomposed into a 100% version of the luminance (Y), and a scaled version for each of the red-green color information (Cb) and the blue-and-yellow information (Cr).
-It has been found that this process saves a lot of data and at the same time still looks very good – except for the banding that is true.
+It has been found that this process saves a lot of data and, at the same time, still looks very good – except for the true banding.

-* note: The process is much more complex, who would like to deal with this, here is more information that we just sweep under the carpet at this point in order not to bore you with subsamling and pixel rearrangements etc.
+* note: The process is much more complicated, who would like to deal with this, here is more information that we just sweep under the carpet at this point in order not to bore you with subsampling and pixel rearrangements, etc.

 I could keep writing for hours, but the decomposition and different scaling, block formation, and pixel-to-tone ratio are the strongest factors in tonal value holes.